jupyter-book/blog/posts/2025-11-04-why-make-a-major-release.md

 ## Thanks for your support

 Thanks again for using Jupyter Book and being part of our community.
 We know that disruptions to your workflow are really annoying!
 We're sorry if this decision has made your day more difficult.

-We're confident this is the right decision, and are committed to helping, guiding, and learning with our community to make the transition as smooth as possible.
+We are committed to helping, guiding, and learning with our community to make the transition as smooth as possible.